-Section 9: Other Data Response Description A. Based on the building leadership team's analysis, what are the barriers your school faces with non-assessment related issues?
-Current state: Cottonwood Elementary faces and embraces the challenge of over 80% of students falling in the At-Risk category and 33% of students qualifying for SPED.
-We also have a high mobility rate with students enrolling and leaving our school.
-Cottonwood Elementary is observing continued social-emotional needs from students.
-These needs affect behavior, attendance, and academics.
-These students need explicit instruction and support as their skills develop.
-Staffing and retaining special education paraprofessionals is an issue.
-Another challenge is finding individuals that are considered experienced and highly qualified.
-Recruiting and retaining quality teachers has also become an issue.
-Desired state: Students starting kindergarten will have the behavior and social skills necessary to learn.
-All students will have the self-regulation skills needed to maintain focus in the classroom.
-We need continued knowledge and skills in supporting students with Tier 3 behaviors.
+Continued knowledge and skills in supporting students with Tier 3 behaviors.
 Additional training with regard to executive functioning skills would be beneficial to teachers and support students with social-emotional needs.
-We would also like to be able to pay classified staff more to keep them, as we are losing them to higher-paying jobs.
+Cottonwood needs to pay classified staff more to keep them, as we are losing them to higher-paying jobs.
 We would like more staff to meet our challenges and keep our class sizes small.
 We would like to see school funding and supports that match the level of needs in each building.
 1. Can these be achieved with additional resources?
 Yes 2.
 Why or why not?
-Reducing class size would lighten the load on teachers, spreading the behaviors out, and allowing the teacher to provide specific feedback in the moment and explicit instruction, whether academic or social-emotional.
+Cottonwood Elementary embraces the challenge of over 80% of students falling in the at-risk category and 33% of students qualifying for SPED.
+Cottonwood more than doubles the state averages of percent of students in these categories.
+Reducing class size will help meet the needs of all students by spreading behaviors within numerous sections, and allowing the teacher to provide specific feedback in the moment and explicit instruction, whether academic or social-emotional.
 Currently, students play on each other, which has a considerable impact on overall student engagement in the classroom.
 In turn, this would support teachers and increase chances for retention in the long run.
-The increased number of students identified with IEPs and needing special education support due to anxiety, behaviors, emotional stability, and autism has had a tremendous impact on the special education teacher(s).
-The number of challenges the school face should also be at the forefront of funding channels.
-Mobility, SPED, At-Risk and mental health issues should receive appropriate attention and support for those buildings.
+The increased number of students identified with IEPs and needing special education support due to anxiety, behaviors, emotional instability, and autism has had a tremendous impact on the special education teacher(s).
+The number of challenges the school faces should also be at the forefront of funding channels.

+Mobility, SPED, At-Risk and mental health issues should receive appropriate attention and support for buildings with those challenges.
 Even though Cottonwood has Title funds, they are not enough to meet the needs of our students.
-ESSER funds have offered a great deal of support in providing intervention to students identified as needing additional support in the classroom due to social-emotional and academic needs.
-The bigger concern is what happens when we lose this extra funding because we have data to show the additiona supports are making a difference. • 3 FTE classified interventionists • 2 FTE certified interventionists B. Additional building unique items: